At State Street, we are committed to increasing the economic well-being of our communities, both in the United States and globally.

 Helping our employees do more

 Our employees are passionate about giving.
 State Street’s Matching Gift Program helps make the most of their charitable donations in three ways:

-> GiveMore — Matches their financial contributions
+> GiveMore — matches financial contributions to charitable or educational institutions

 We also promote giving through State Street’s Global Giving Campaign, which brings our employees together from around the world to support the charitable cause of their choice.
 For the campaign’s first year we focused on education, a factor our employees believe is one of the most important in the world today.
 Whether fighting against poverty and hunger, supporting human rights, or promoting sustainable development, education is essential.
 Simply put, it helps make life better for everyone.
 Over a six-week period in 2011, our employees donated their time, energy and money to a variety of educationally focused charities worldwide.